Code-Institute-Submissions/TeachFlow/README.md

 ### Project Scope
 Based on the above user stories, the following are features that will be included:

-* a newsletter signup
+* a newsletter signup.
-* a simple memory game focused on speaking english words
+* a simple memory game focused on speaking english words.
+* a maps API which will show 4 countries in Asia.
-* a contact us page
+* a contact us form, for users who who would to get more information about ESL teaching.
 * Interactive Information on ESL countries which incorporates an API.

 The following is a list of features that will not be included:

-* More than one lesson planes
+* More than one lesson plan.
-* functionality to enter a zip code on maps
+* functionality to enter a zip code on maps.
+* custom designed maps with colors and detailed markers.
-* Coronavirus adapated ESL content
+* Coronavirus adapated ESL content.
-* A save high score function on the memory game
+* A save high score function on the memory game.

 ### Design